RobHolme/vscode-hl7tools/README.md

 ### Check Required Fields
 This command confirms all required fields (as defined by the HL7 specification) are present in the message and contain values.
 If any fields do not contain values, the field location and line number are reported in an output window.

->Please note that this does not consider conditional fields, nor does it examine the data type of any required fields to confirm if the value is valid.
+>Note: This does not consider conditional fields, nor does it examine the data type of any required fields to confirm if the value is valid.

 * Press F1 --> HL7 Tools: Check Required Fields
 * If all required fields are populated, an information message will appear.
 If any are missing, the field location and the corresponding line number from the file will be displayed in an output window.